MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/sign-up-for-office-365-trial.md

 6. The signup process may take several minutes to complete.
 Once it's complete, select **You're ready to go**.

-You'll get an email with details on how to start using your Office 365 subscription.
+You'll get an email with details on how to start using your subscription.